Diverse Beam Search: Decoding Diverse Solutions from Neural Sequence Models: Conclusion

 \section{Conclusion}

 Beam search is the most commonly used approximate inference algorithm to decode sequences from RNNs; however, it suffers from a lack of diversity.
 Producing multiple highly similar and generic outputs is not only wasteful in terms of computation but also detrimental for tasks with inherent ambiguity like image captioning.
 In this work, we presented \emph{Diverse Beam Search}, which describes beam search as an optimization problem and augments the objective with a diversity term.
 The result is a `doubly greedy' approximate algorithm that produces diverse decodings while using about the same time and resources as beam search.
-Our method consistently outperforms beam search and other baselines across all our experiments without \emph{extra computation} or \emph{task-specific overhead}.
-DBS is \emph{task-agnostic} and can be applied to any case where BS is used -- making it applicable in multiple domains.
-Our implementation will be made publicly available.
+Our method consistently outperforms beam search and other baselines across all our experiments without \emph{extra computation} or \emph{task-specific overhead}. \ar{Further, in the case of image-grounded language generation tasks, we find that DBS provides increased gains as the complexity of the images increases.} DBS is \emph{task-agnostic} and can be applied to any case where BS is used -- making it applicable in multiple domains.